 Essential Oils And Aromatherapy: Could They Work For Bipolar Disorder?

-If you’re living with bipolar disorder you may be eager to find easy-to-use methods for smoothing out your intense high and low moods.
-Plant essential oils might be an option.
-They appeal to many people due to their simplicity, natural origins, and pleasant scents.
+If you’re living with bipolar disorder, you may be eager to find easy-to-use methods for smoothing out intense high and low moods.
+Plant essential oils might be helpful in reducing some symptoms.
+These oils may appeal to people due to their simplicity, natural origins, and pleasant scents.
+But are essential oils effective, or are they simply another misguided health fad?
+Can essential oils and aromatherapy really help with bipolar disorder?

 Getty/Sarah Waiswa